rkoeninger/ShenScript/docs/interop.rst

    :param string name: Name of global symbol.
    :returns:           Global symbol's value.
    :throws:            Error if symbol is not bound.

-.. function:: valueToArray(x)

-   .. note:: This function might not be needed if :js:`consToArray` already covers what it does.

-.. function:: valueToArrayTree(x)

-   .. note:: This function might not be needed if :js:`consToArrayTree` already covers what it does.

 Interop from Shen to JavaScript
 ===============================